- The Fiscal

-Debt held by the public is the amount that the U.S. Treasury has borrowed from outside lenders via financial markets to support government activities.
+Debt held by the public is the amount the US Treasury borrowed from outside lenders via financial markets to support government activities.
 That debt is held by individuals, businesses, pension and mutual funds, state and local governments, and foreign entities.
 It does not include intragovernmental debt, which is used to track the cash flows of trust funds and other government accounts.

-In dollar terms, debt held by the public at the end of March 2020 was $17.7 trillion.
-Such debt is issued in a range of maturities from 1-month bills to 30-year bonds.
-It also includes securities that are not traded in secondary markets, such as savings bonds and state and local government securities.
+In dollar terms, debt held by the public at the end of 2022 was $24.3 trillion.
+Such debt is issued in a range of maturities, from 1-month bills to 30-year bonds.
+It also includes securities not traded in secondary markets, such as savings bonds and state and local government securities.

-At the end of March 2020 (the most recent data available), domestic creditors held 61 percent of the outstanding debt held by the public.
-The remaining 39 percent was held by foreign creditors.
+At the end of January 2023 (the most recent data available), domestic creditors held 70 percent of the outstanding debt held by the public.
+Foreign creditors held the remaining 30 percent.

 The Federal Reserve typically accounts for a significant proportion of debt held by the public owned by domestic investors.
-At the end of fiscal year 2019, for example, the Fed owned roughly one-quarter of domestically held public debt.
-However, as part of the response to the pandemic, the Federal Reserve is massively increasing the amount of Treasury securities that they hold and, therefore, the proportion of debt owned by them will rise significantly.
+As of December 2022, for example, the Fed owned more than 34 percent of domestically held public debt.
+However, in response to the recent spike in inflation, the Federal Reserve is decreasing the amount of Treasury securities they hold; therefore, the proportion of debt they own may drop.

 Gross federal debt equals debt held by the public (explained above) plus debt held by federal trust funds and other government accounts.
-In very basic terms, it can be thought of as debt that the government owes to others plus debt that it owes to itself.
+In fundamental terms, it can be thought of as debt that the government owes to others, plus debt that it owes to itself.

-Gross federal debt stood at $23.7 trillion at the end of March 2020 — $6.0 trillion of which represented securities held by government accounts. $2.8 trillion of that total is held by Social Security’s Old-Age and Survivors Insurance trust fund.
+Gross federal debt stood at $31.3 trillion at the end of January — $6.8 trillion of which represented securities held by government accounts.
+Of that total, $2.7 trillion is held by Social Security’s Old-Age and Survivors Insurance trust fund.
 Securities held by such accounts represent internal transactions of the government and thus have no direct effect on credit markets.

 Each measure of debt is useful in understanding our nation’s fiscal condition.
 However, no matter the measurement, our debt is heading toward historic highs.
-At the moment, the country’s top priority is to address the substantial health and economic damage caused by COVID-19; however, once the crisis has abated, policymakers must also prepare to address the country’s unsustainable national debt.
+Policymakers must address the country’s unsustainable national debt.